tijptjik/ascension/S06/rules.md

 * Attempts can be either succesful or fail.
 * **Succesful Attempts**
     * Result in the target taking immediate health damage according to the Damage Power of the Assassin.
 The effects limit the target's scoring potential for the _current_ episode.
-    * Character deaths and damage are publicly reported in the Chronicle.
+    * Character deaths and damage are publicly reported in the Chronicle - though the names are only revealed if they die.
     * The guilty party is not mentioned.
+    * The guily part
 * **Failed Attempts**
     * Backfire terribly.
 If you guessed the wrong character on your opponent's roster, it will be published in the Chronicle that you made an attempt and failed, mentioning your house, and the house you were targeting.
     * The player you attacked receives two items of Roster Intelligence from torturing your assassin.